 - Let the butter melt and then begin cooking.
 Stir frequently and watch the butter.

 - Continue cooking and stirring until the butter starts to smell nutty and turns a medium amber color.
-Remove from the heat and transfer into the bowl (make sure to get all the brown bits) of your stand mixer and allow to cool for 10-15 minutes before proceeding with the recipe.
+Remove from the heat and transfer into the bowl (make sure to get all the brown bits) of your stand mixer and refrigerate for 15-20 minutes before proceeding with the recipe.

 How to make the Gluten Free Banana Snack Cake

-- Preheat oven to 350F.
-Spray a 8x8 square cake pan with nonstick spray and line with parchment paper.
+- Preheat the oven to 350F.
+Spray an 8x8 square cake pan with nonstick spray and line with parchment paper.

-- In the bowl of you stand mixer you should already have the browned butter.
+- In the bowl of your stand mixer, you should already have the browned butter.
 Add brown sugar, white sugar, and vanilla to the bowl and mix for 2 minutes at medium speed.

-- Add the eggs one by one and mix to until fully incorporated.
+- Add the eggs one by one and mix until fully incorporated.

 - Mix in the 400 grams of ripe bananas.